nikhilraj44/amfoss-tasks/task-15/README.md

 Completed 3 out of 5 problems.
+Tried 4 and 5 but failed